carlos-brito-pacheco/my-regex/README.md

 # Description
 Regular expression parser.
 This will be a part of a compiler for a small language.

+# How-to use
+Please see the Examples/ directory for examples on how to use the code.
+Each subfolder will have an explanation.

 # Notes on Building
 This project is coded using C++11 syntax.
 This should be set in CMakeLists.txt if using CMake with the flag